-At the law office of Brian G. Miller Co., L.P.A., in Columbus, Ohio, we provide expert legal assistance for clients who have been involved in contract and insurance disputes.
+At the law office of Brian G. Miller Co., L.P.A., in Columbus, Ohio, our Columbus breach of contract lawyers provide expert legal assistance for clients who have been involved in contract and insurance disputes.
 Although contracts are typically designed to explicitly outline the responsibilities of each party, disputes over terms often arise.
 A breach of contract occurs when one of the parties fails to fulfill its contractual obligations.
 When situations like these result in damages, victims may be eligible to recover their losses, or a court order might require that parties to adhere to the contract.

 Depending upon the facts involved, consumers in Ohio may have additional remedies if another person or company breaches a contract in a way that constitutes a deceptive or unfair trade practice.
 Ohio’s Consumer’s Sales Practices Act (OCSPA) provides relief and compensation for losses through an additional claim that often works in conjunction with a breach of contract claim.